FinalAngel/classjs/docs/_build/html/_sources/src/contributing/guide.txt

 * It is good practice to fork a project and make your changes through your own fork.

-* Always send a pull request with the reference to the github ticket.
+* Always send a pull request with a reference to the github ticket.

 * Include enough information within your commit messages and pull request to make life easier for us.